 Students are not required to take any particular courses so long as they meet the distribution requirements in their concentration for the completion of the degree (6 within concentration, 6 outside of concentration for MLS candidates, 5 within concentration, 2 outside of concentration and 2 electives for MPHIL candidates).

 How long does it take to complete the degree?

 Students are expected to complete all degree requirements within six years of their first GLS course, however many students finish in four years or less.
-Students studying full-time may finish in as little as and a half.
+Students studying full-time may finish in as little as a year and a half.
 If circumstances arise that prevent a student from completing the degree within six years, students may petition for an extension of one or two years.
 Eight years is the maximum amount of time students may take to complete degree requirements.

 Is a minimum grade point average required for admission or graduation?